awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-lambda-sam-template.md

              NewVersion: !Ref myDateTimeFunction.Version
    ```

 This template specifies the following\.
-For more information, see [AWS SAM Template Concepts](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html)\.
+For more information, see [AWS SAM template concepts](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html)\.

 **A Lambda function called `myDateTimeFunction`**
  When this Lambda function is published, the `AutoPublishAlias` line in the template links it to an alias named `live`\.
 Later in this tutorial, an update to this function triggers a deployment by AWS CodeDeploy that incrementally shifts production traffic from the original version to the updated version\.